 Google’s Heart Framework, although device-agnostic, can and should be adapted for mobile and app user experience.
 Before we jump into what this HEART methodology is and how you can utilize it in the mobile ecosystem, let us begin with answering a question: Why do you need to take good care of the user experience that your app offers?

 Why Is User Experience Important for Your App?

 First, let’s have a look at some statistics related to user experience:

-- According to a report, for every $1 that is invested in UX, it ends up giving $100.
-The ROI is around 9,900%
+- According to a report by Forrester, every $1 invested in UX ends up giving $100.
+The ROI is around 9,900%.

-Designed by Kerry Rodden, Xin Fu and Hilary Hutchinson at Google’s research team, the basic idea of this framework is quite simple – to develop a series of user-centered metrics that allow UX designers to focus on specific elements of the UX they want to work on and improve on a larger scale.
+Designed by Kerry Rodden, Xin Fu, and Hilary Hutchinson of Google’s research team, the basic idea of this framework is quite simple – to develop a series of user-centered metrics that allow UX designers to focus on specific elements of the UX they want to work on and improve on a larger scale.

 It is imperative to understand that measuring UX metrics and user behaviors at a small scale is easy.
-Small business setups and mobile apps can even talk to their end users and gather valuable feedback from which they can observe trends and devise strategies accordingly.
+Small business setups and mobile apps can even have real-time chat with their end users and gather valuable feedback.
+In this way, they can observe trends and develop strategies accordingly.

 However, when we talk about covering a larger segment of users from different demographics, locations, app behavior patterns, preferences, etc., then it surely becomes a big challenge for organizations to strategize the whole UX processes effectively.

-The HEART framework is specifically designed to measure the quality of user experience and assist UX teams to gauge the impact of whatever UX changes are being made.
+The HEART metrics framework is specifically designed to measure the quality of user experience and assist UX teams to gauge the impact of UX changes.